-Looking for a place to get away from the teeming Mumbai crowd, Saguna baug located in Neral offers a great option.
+Looking for a place to get away from the teeming Mumbai crowd, Saguna baug, Neral offers a great option.
 Spread across 16 hectors of land owned by Harikaka Bhadsavle, Saguna Baug is treat to every agriculture lover.
 Located 5 kms from the Neral railway station, it is well accessible by the road and rail transport.

 Once back to the farm after the dip in the waterfalls, we were served hot lunch made from the farm produce.
 The simplicity of meal was striking.
 After the light lunch, we are free to enjoy activities like fish farming,horse-riding,swimming,kayaking,boating,rifle-shooting, archery and bullock-cart ride.